malcolmocean/opusfluxus/README.md

 Also this project is in JavaScript, so if you prefer that to working in CoffeeScript, you've come to the right place.

-(I'd love to get rid of `Q` and use `bluebird` or native Promises though, plus many other structural improvements.)
+(I'm planning to get rid of `Q` and use `bluebird` or native Promises though, plus many other structural improvements.)

 ## Changelog